Medivhh/merge/README.md

+MeegeArrays<br />
-this is function that merge 2 sorted array to 1 sorted array clone this git repository and run <br />
+This is function that merge 2 sorted array to 1 sorted array clone this git repository and run <br />
 ts-node merge.ts <br />
 in terminal